Azteriisk/CRM-Term/README.md

 ## Roadmap
 - 🔄 Remote sync targets (configure a sync URL in Settings).
-- 🧱 Account detail pane with per-account note/event timelines.
-- 🔔 Reminders for upcoming events (local notifications when possible).
 - 📦 Installer tooling (Homebrew, Scoop, MSI) for easier distribution.
+- 📱 Application for iOS/Android

 ## Contributing
 Found a bug or want to help shape the roadmap?
 Feel free to open an issue or submit a PR.
 Ideas especially welcome around: